 Our base of operations - Historic Stanton Airfield - also played a role in training up those pilots who went on to battle the enemy in both the European and Pacific theaters of war.
 Carleton College, along with other universities across the country, joined the war effort in the early 1940s to help the Army Air Corps train up thousands of pilots.
 The school bought the land, created an airport, and began teaching pilots in its classrooms and airplanes.
 Today, with the original 1940s hangar still standing, and its original grass landing strips, Carleton Airport (now Stanton Airfield) holds a spot on the National Register of Historic Places.

-While not a WWII relic, Jeff Peterson can at least claim VFW status.
-He is a retired Air Force pilot who served over 20 years on active duty and in the reserves, including one year as an air advisor to the Afghan Air Force.
-As an Air Force instructor pilot, Jeff enjoyed taking countless students through the complex maze of pilot training.
-He would've been in his prime teaching WWII pilots in the Stearman.
-Today he continues to share his love of flying as an Instructor Pilot at Stanton Airfield, an Adjunct Professor of Aviation at Minnesota State University, Mankato, and, of course, as a barnstormer pilot for Twin City Barnstormers.
-He is also an FAA Certified Flight Instructor (CFI, CFII, MEI.)
+While not a WWII relic, Jeff can at least claim VFW status.
+He is a retired U.S. Air Force pilot who served over 20 years on active duty and in the reserves.
+This includes one year as an air advisor to the Afghan Air Force.
+As an Air Force Instructor Pilot, Jeff enjoyed taking his many students through the complex process of pilot training.
+He would have been in his prime training WWII student pilots in the Stearman.
+Today he continues to share his love of flying as an Instructor Pilot at North Star Aviation (Minnesota State University's contracted flight school), an adjunct Professor of Aviation at MNSU Mankato, and of course as a Barnstormer Pilot for Twin City Barnstormers.
+Jeff is a FAA certified flight instructor with CFI, CFII and MEI ratings.